simonemmott/pyde/README.md

 ### Init Command

-The Init command initialises a new development environment for the given module name
+The `init` command initialises a new development environment for the given module name
 ```
 pyde init my_module
 ```